buttercup/buttercup-browser-extension/README.md

 ### Supported browsers
 Current only **Chrome** is supported.

+We **hope** to add support for Firefox and Edge in the near future - We'd love any suggestions or contributions in this area!

 ## Contributing
 Contributions are very welcome and strongly encouraged, though we do ask that you stick to some basic styling parameters: